tpgmartin/tpgmartin.github.io/_posts/2015-11-17-in-defence-of-bem.md

 Taking advantage of a preprocessor, we can nest sibling selectors to create a concise code snippet.
 However we can already see some possible problems that may arise,

-* It is only clear what we should expect `.active` to do by reference to its nesting, we'd need to take advantage of `@import` rules to properly namespace
+* It is only clear what we should expect `.active` to do by reference to its nesting, we'd need to take advantage of `@import` rules to properly namespace,
 * Is this really scalable?
 How often can we expect this set of class names to occur in the future?
 * What about JS hooks?